Japan Airlines: Deregulated era

+Heisei era

 Japan Airlines began the 1990s with flights to evacuate Japanese citizens from Iraq before the start of the Gulf War.
 In October 1990, Japan Air Charter was established, and in September 1996, an agreement with the Walt Disney Company made Japan Airlines the official airline of Tokyo Disneyland.
 JAL Express was established in April 1997, with Boeing 737 aircraft.
-In the 1990s, the airline encountered further economic difficulties stemming from recessions in the United States and the United Kingdom, plus a domestic downturn.
-Following years of profit since 1986, the airline began to post operating losses in 1992.
+In the 1990s, the airline experienced economic difficulties that stemmed from recessions in the United States and the United Kingdom, as well as a domestic downturn.
+Despite years of profits since 1986, the airline began to report operating losses in 1992.
 Cost-cutting, including the formation of the low-cost JAL Express domestic subsidiary and the transfer of tourist operations to JALways (the successor to Japan Air Charter), helped return the airline to profitability in 1999.

 In 1997, the airline flew Japanese Prime Minister Ryutaro Hashimoto to Peru to help negotiate in the Japanese embassy hostage crisis.
 Japan Airlines placed orders for Boeing 777s during the 1990s, allowing for fleet renewal.
 It was one of eight airlines participating in the Boeing 777 design process, shaping the design to their specifications.